 The SmartPirani™ technology establishes new performance standards for heat-loss vacuum measurements by offering and extending the dynamic measurement range down to 1.0E-6 mbar (7.5E-7 Torr) which is 2-3 decades lower than legacy wire and MEMS Pirani gauges.
 Furthermore, this next-generation MEMS Pirani transducer offers improved measurement stability to variations in ambient temperature and has ultra-low measurement noise.

-In general, MEMS Pirani gauges can be performance upgrades to legacy wire Pirani gauges in most vacuum applications except for applications where the gauge is exposed to corrosive gases.
+In general, MEMS Pirani gauges can be performance upgrades to legacy wire Pirani gauges in most vacuum applications and with optional conformal sensor coating also applications where the gauge is exposed to corrosive gases.
 However, analytical equipment with integrated vacuum systems like mass spectrometers and scanning electron microscopes has several obvious advantages by using MEMS Pirani gauges.
 The wide measurement range of the MEMS Pirani transducer can in some types of analytical equipment eliminate the need for high vacuum gauges like cold or hot cathode ionization gauges.
 Ionization gauges are to be avoided in analytical applications where magnetic stray fields, generation of ions and regular maintenance is generally undesirable.
-Furthermore, ionization gauges have are expensive compared to Pirani gauges.
+Furthermore, ionization gauges are expensive compared to Pirani gauges.